rackerlabs/technical-blog/_posts/2020-01-29-Azure-SQL-VM-Resource-Provider.md

 -- Select the disk size from the dropdown for how much to expend the current drive.
 Select **Apply**
 ![resources]({% asset_path 2020-01-29-Azure-SQL-VM-Resource-Provider/3.png %})

+I hope this quick glimpse into using the SQL Server resource provider showed how easy configuring SQL Server can be.
+The example ARM template that I used for this article can be located [here](https://github.com/jrudley/azureSqlResourceProvider)